MyPureCloud/developer-center-blog/source/2021-08-31-new-experimental-cli-feature-alternative-formats/index.md

 category: 6
 ---

 Hi everyone!
 I am excited to introduce a new experimental CLI feature: Alternative Formats.
-This new feature will allow you to send and receice data as an alternative format to JSON.
-Currently this feature supports YAML and in this blog post, I am going to demonstrate how you can use the new experimental feature in the CLI.
+This new feature will allow you to send and receive data as an alternative format to JSON.
+Currently this feature supports YAML and in this blog post I am going to demonstrate how you can use the new experimental feature in the CLI.

 ## List, Enable and Disable Experimental Features